mikiisz/p4runtime-in-action/README.md

 ### 4. Action!

-Let's get hands dirty and set up our first switch table.
+Let's get our hands dirty and set up our first switch table.

 Try to ping host h1 with host h2 in mininet console: